mlhartme/stool/client/documentation.md

 ### Image

 A Docker image with various labels.
-An image can be identified by a repository tag.
+An image is uniquely identified by a repository tag.
 However, since a stage implies the repository, Stool usually refers to an image by its tag.
 When building images with Stool, this tag is a number, that's incremented with every build.

+Image labels configure how to handle this image with Stool.
+Available labels:0

 Labels: TODO